karanrockzz/helloworld-gwt/README.md

 # helloworld-gwt
 A simple Hello World application in GWT, using the gwt-maven-plugin Maven archetype

+---

-To build and run locally:
+## To build and run locally

     mvn clean install
     mvn gwt:run

 ---

-To deploy and run inside OpenShift:
+## To deploy and run inside OpenShift

 First ensure that the JBoss OpenShift imagestreams are installed into the `openshift` namespace: